IntroCSCI/colorvisionproject-ajalkaabi/README.md

 ### Functions

 I used a function to check if a color is existing in the color table and include that color if it is not in the color table.
+(A) It created a unique function to hanlde the insertion of new colors in the table.
+(B) The parameters passed by objection reference is the color table vector and passed by pointer is the color.
+With passing by reference, you can modify the object/class from the function itself.
+It is also much faster since the computer doesnt have to duplicate the object.
+(C) This function returns a bool type to signify that the new color is unique.

 ### Classes